-Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
+Slow progress and low attainment do not necessarily mean that a child has SEND and should not automatically lead to a pupil being recorded as having SEND.
+However, they may be an indicator of a range of learning difficulties or disabilities.
 Equally, it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.

-Where concerns are raised about a pupil's progress despite support and high quality teaching, the class teacher will seek advice from the SENCo.
+Where concerns are raised about a pupil's progress despite support and high quality teaching, the class teacher will seek advice from the SENDCo.
 They will then assess if a pupil has a significant learning difficulty and agree appropriate support.
 It can include progress in areas other than attainment - for instance where a pupil needs to make additional progress with social skills in order to make a successful transition to the next phase of education or to adult life.

-The school uses Oxfordshire County Council's guidance 'Identifying and supporting Special Educational Needs in Oxfordshire schools and settings'.
+The school uses Oxfordshire County Council's guidance 'OCC SEND Indicators Tool'.
 This guidance sets out: a) how to identify if a child has SEND, b) ways we can assess children and plan for their SEND, and how we can adapt our teaching to meet their needs, c) ways in which we can adapt our school environments to meet each child's needs and d) how to review progress and agree outcomes and involve you and your child in the process

-Where a pupil is identified as having SEND, the SENCo and class teachers will take action to support effective learning and make all reasonable efforts to remove barriers and put effective special educational provision in place, as per the code of practice.
+Where a pupil is identified as having SEND, the SENDCo and class teachers will take action to support effective learning and make all reasonable efforts to remove barriers and put effective special educational provision in place, as per the code of practice.
 This will initially be based on the Oxfordshire Ordinarily Available Toolkit.